Travel, Health & Safety

 Special provisions may apply to international students or non-U.S. citizens going abroad.
 Please check with the respective Consulate General of Embassy of the country where your passport is issued.

-The Office of International Programs regularly monitors U.S. State Department advisories, and recommends that students and their parents also stay informed.
+The Office of International Programs regularly monitors U.S. State Department travel warnings, and recommends that students and their parents also stay informed.

 Once you have arrived at your study-abroad destination, please be sure to contact your family.
-In addition please send your address and phone number that you will be using abroad to Carol Leibovitz (email@example.com).
+In addition please provide he Office of International Programs with the address and phone number that you will be using abroad by completing the form sent by your study abroad advisor.
 Also remember to check your Merrimack email address regularly for important updates while abroad.